chef/chef-web-docs/content/custom_resources_notes.md

 end
 ```

-You may see a lot of `converge_by` and `updated_by_last_action` in the
-core chef resources.
-This is sometimes due to the fact that Chef is
-written as a declarative language with an imperative language, which
-means someone has to take the first step and write the declarative file
-resources in imperative Ruby.
-As such, core Chef resources may not
-represent ideal code examples with regard to what custom resources
+You may see a lot of `converge_by` and `updated_by_last_action` in the core chef resources.
+This is because Chef is written as a declarative language with an imperative language, which means someone has to take the first step and write the declarative file resources in imperative Ruby.
+As such, core Chef resources may not represent ideal code examples of custom resources.
-should look like.